oframe/ogl/README.md

         position: {size: 2, data: new Float32Array([-1, -1, 3, -1, -1, 3])},
         uv: {size: 2, data: new Float32Array([0, 0, 2, 0, 0, 2])},
     });
+    // Alternatively, you could use the Triangle class.

     const program = new Program(gl, {
         vertex: `